CAPTAINCOBRA/tinyurl/README.md

 # tinyurl
 A clone of tinyurl.
-Its a lik shortener.
+Its a url shortener.
 # It is Deployed <a href="https://cuttly.herokuapp.com/" target="_blank" > here </a>